hdlguy/alinx/README.md

 The 2 GB PS DDR4 memory was used to run Petalinux and some Vitis applications.
 DDR4 timing was found by selecting a Samsung memory and then adjusting slightly.
 The settings were not optimized but no problems have been seen.

 ### AlINX AL321 USB debug/download cable
 ALINX ships a very fine JTAG debug cable with the development board.
 The usb cable is bright red which is helpful on a crowded bench covered with black cables.
-The debug cable enumerates as Digilent logic so ALINX must have license it from them.
+The debug cable enumerates as Digilent logic so ALINX must have licensed it from them.
 That's good.
-The cable suppors both 14 pin and the older 10 pin connections.
+The cable supports both 14 pin and the older 10 pin connections.
 We used this cable for all programming and debugging which included Vitis SDK and ILA Chipscope.

 ### fan PWM control
-We applied a 1KHz 1/8 duty cycle pwm signal to the fan and got a nice quite fan speed.
+We applied a 1KHz 1/8 duty cycle pwm signal to the fan and got a nice quiet fan speed.

 ### PL LED
 The PL LED is flashing.